jhculb/WideSky/README.md

 You will need to use a command such as `docker exec --privileged --user root <CONTAINER_ID> chown -R "$(id -u):$(id -g)" <TARGET_DIR>`, more details [here](https://stackoverflow.com/questions/42423999/cant-delete-file-created-via-docker).

 *Please note:* Some instability has been observed when running WideSky for the first time.
 If the logs show connection errors between the Python and Postgres containers after building the project for the first time, please restart the application.

+## Use Cases
+This tool can be used to collect bulk bluesky data in a csv format, allowing for archiving and network, textual and other content analyses to be performed on the output data.

 ## Output
 The schema for Postgres database is as follows: